-Intratympanic Dexamethasone for the Treatment of Ménière's Disease and/or Sudden Hearing Loss longer scheduled for regular literature reviews and updates.
+Intratympanic Dexamethasone for the Treatment of Ménière's Disease and/or Sudden Hearing Loss

+Policy #238

-Policy #238 Latest Review Date: November 2019 Category: Medicine Policy Grade: Active Policy but no
+Latest Review Date: January 2023

+Category: Medicine

 BACKGROUND:

 Blue Advantage medical policy does not conflict with Local Coverage Determinations (LCDs), Local Medical Review Policies (LMRPs) or National Coverage Determinations (NCDs) or with coverage provisions in Medicare manuals, instructions or operational policy letters.
 In order to be covered by Blue Advantage the service shall be reasonable and necessary under Title XVIII of the Social Security Act, Section 1862(a)(1)(A).
 The service is considered reasonable and necessary if it is determined that the service is: